alugili/ModernArchitectureShop/README.md

 /api/items Get all items from the basket for the logged-in user
 ```

-The service is responsible for maintaining the users\' shopping carts
-and persisting them.
-Submitting a cart will validate the cart contents
-and turn it into an order item, which is sent to the Payment service for
+The service is responsible for maintaining the user's shopping carts and persisting them.
+Submitting a cart will validate the cart contents and turn it into an order item, which is sent to the Payment service for further processing.
-further processing.

 Cart - Dapr Interaction